SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/envir-and-tools.md

 You can use whatever code editor you prefer.
 For example, Visual Studio Code.
 You can even use Notepad.

 However, we recommend using the built-in editor in the SuperOffice admin client.
-This will give you coding assistance and syntax highlighting.
-You also have easy access to run the script as you develop it.
+This will give you coding assistance and **syntax highlighting**.
+You also have easy access to run and debug the script as you develop it.

 ## Running CRMScripts